 Using the definition of strategic management above then, the strategic management process is "the coordinated means by which an organization achieves its goals and objectives."
-Others have described strategy as the pattern of resource allocation choices
+Others have described strategy as the pattern of resource allocation choices and organizational arrangements that result from managerial decision making.3 Planning activities that lead to the formulation of a strategy is sometimes called strategic planning.
+Strategy implementation then refers to the tasks and tactics managers must perform to put the desired strategy into action.
+See Figure 1.2 for a description of how strategy fits with planning.

-^{1.} Carpenter, M. A., & Sanders, W. G. (2009).
+- 1. Carpenter, M. A., & Sanders, W. G. (2009).
 Strategic management (p.
 8).
-Upper Saddle River, NJ: Pearson/Prentice-Hall.

-^{2.} Carpenter, M. A., & Sanders, W. G. (2009).
+Upper Saddle River, NJ: Pearson/Prentice-Hall. - 2.
+Carpenter, M. A., & Sanders, W. G. (2009).
 Strategic management (p.
-10).
+10). - 3.
+Mintzberg, H. 1978.
+Patterns in strategy formulation.
+Management Science, 24, 934-949.